A new Korean study into the use of the well-known hair loss

 (with minoxidil being named as a comparator), it can be assumed that DA-4001C must be a topical formulation based on finasteride.

 The original test involved 60 people with Male Pattern Baldness and, while no results have been posted yet, the scientists were clearly intrigued by what they found as they have now committed to a new trial involving high and low doses of their topical solution, which they have named DA-4001H and DA-4001L respectively.

 This time 14 people with MPB will be taking part and the goal is to test the drug's pharmacokinetics (movement through the body) and pharmacodynamics (the effects of the drug and the mechanism of its action).
 They are also testing for the drug's overall safety.

 The completion date for this clinical trial is December 2016.

-For the record, attempting to make DIY hair loss treatments by crushing finasteride 1mg tablets into a paste and applying them to the scalp is certainly not advisable.
-Anyone wanting to regrow their hair should always consult with a specialist for a professional diagnosis and treatment recommendations tailored to both their hair loss and their health and lifestyle profiles, before deciding what they believe is the best option for them.
+and treatment recommendations based on the outcome of their consultation.
 Going it alone with homemade remedies is likely to be at best costly and ineffective but, at worst, it could cause serious complications if you are not medically suitable for the components you are using.